awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStartedBackupsAWS.md

 **Note**
 You can't delete backups marked with a **Backup type** of `AWS_BACKUP` using the DynamoDB console\.
 To manage these backups, use the AWS Backup console\.

-To learn how to perform a backup, see [Backing Up a DynamoDB Table](Backup.Tutorial.md)\.
+To learn how to perform a backup, see [Backing up a DynamoDB table](Backup.Tutorial.md)\.

 ## Restores<a name="GettingStartedBackupsAWS-restore"></a>